MartinBernardoBonilla/biye-ecommerce/README.md

 Duplicate payment notifications are safely ignored using unique payment identifiers.

-This guarantees that repeated provider events do not create duplicated order transitions.
+This prevents duplicated order transitions.

 ---